adamxyang/laplace-lora/README.md

 ```
 for submission to a slurm server.
 Customize training arguments like `lora_alpha`, `lora_r`, `lora_dropout`, etc. Set `testing_set` argument to `val` if using the full training set; set `testing_set` argument to `train_val` to split the training set into training and validation set.

-To run post-hoc Laplace approximation on checkpoints, use
+To run post-hoc Laplace approximation on saved checkpoints, use
 ```
 accelerate launch run_gpt_laplace.py
 ```